 If you have been injured on someone else’s property, an Athens premises liability lawyer at R. Alan Cleveland, LLC may be able to help you seek compensation.

 Premises liability is common grounds for injury lawsuits.
 Premises liability lawsuits hold property owners responsible for injuries or damages resulting from a negligent owner failing to keep their property reasonably safe.
+Legal claims can arise from dangerous conditions on someone else’s property, and liability often depends on who controls the person’s property, the type of visitor, and the duty of care owed.

 Contents

-- 2 Types of Premises Liability Lawsuits
+- 1 What Are Some Types of Athens Premises Liability Lawsuits?

-- 3 What Are Common Causes of Premises Liability Accidents in Athens?
+- 2 What Are Common Causes of Premises Liability Accidents in Athens?

-- 4 What Types of Injuries Are Commonly Caused by Premises Liability Accidents?
+- 3 What Types of Injuries Are Commonly Caused by Premises Liability Accidents?

-- 6 What About Premises Liability Accidents Involving Children in Athens?
+- 5 What About Premises Liability Accidents Involving Children in Athens?

 - 7 When Should You Get the Help of an Athens Premises Liability Lawyer?

 There are many different types of premises liability lawsuits that an injured person may bring against the property owner of the place where they were injured.
+Some types of cases our premises liability law firm routinely handles includes:

 - Slip and fall accidents